Rivers-Project-2018/Sophie-River-Thames/README.md

 ### 2.1.2 Graphs

-This section showsthe progression to my final graph.
+This section shows the progression to my final graph.

 The River Thames 2013-2014 flood: 33 days plot (file listed as Provisional Windsor plot)